Top 5 Chat SDKs that make your app powerful and software development easy - DO OK

 • Library is open source and free Integrated push notifications

-• Messages history are available in offline mode
+• Message history are available in offline mode

 • An indication that the user has read your message